danielabar/meblog/src/markdown/old-ruby-new-mac.md

 ## Conclusion

 This post has covered how to use Docker and docker-compose to run an old Ruby on Rails project that doesn't easily install on the newer ARM-based Macs.
 We've learned how to build an image, run a container from this image, and use `exec` to run commands in the container.
-Finally we covered how to use a Makefile with dependencies to save some typing of lengthy commands.
+Finally we covered how to use a Makefile with dependencies to save on some typing of lengthy commands.